For Americans, the love for chain restaurants runs deep

 Part of this success has come from turning to social media, particularly TikTok, in order to use nostalgia to bring guests in the door and food trends like stretchy cheese (more on that later in the series).

 "Nostalgia has always been an effective lever to pull when it comes to messaging and connecting on a really emotional level with the audience," says Michael Lindquist, senior vice president of social for the media company, BarkleyOKRP.
-He works in the company's social content studio that works with brands like Red Lobster, Marco's Pizza and others.
+He works in the company's social content studio, which works with brands like Red Lobster, Marco's Pizza and others.

 This gets customers "to think back to a time when they were really happy experiencing your brand," he adds.
 "And I think a lot of people are reaching back for that right now, which is maybe why it's hitting a little different."